Matrix factorizations via Koszul duality: Koszul duality for the (co)bar constructions

 \section{Koszul duality for the (co)bar constructions}

-In this section we recall the bar and cobar constructions and prove a version of Koszul duality between $\Z/2\Z$-graded curved coalgebras and their cobar algebras.
+In this section we recall the coBar construction and prove a version of Koszul duality between $\Z/2\Z$-graded curved coalgebras and their cobar algebras.
 Then we prove some useful properties concerning the derived categories of cobar algebras.
-The results proved in this section are essentially due to Positselski~\cite{Pos}, although we give more direct proofs which use the homological perturbation lemma.
+The results proved in this section are essentially due to Positselski~\cite{Pos}, although we give more direct proofs here.

 Throughout this section we will work over a base field $k$.
-Linear algebra operations such as tensor product or homomorphism between vector spaces are all taken over $k$ unless otherwise stated. \paragraph \textbf{Curved differential graded (dg) algebras.} A curved differential graded (dg) algebra structure on a super vector space $A$ is an associative algebra structure on $A$ together with an odd linear map $d:A\rightarrow A$ and an even element $W\in A$ such that \begin{itemize} \item $d(W)=0$; \item $d^2(a)=[W,a]$; \item $d(a_1a_2)=d(a_1)a_2 + (-1)^{|a_1|}a_1d(a_2)$ (Leibniz rule). \end{itemize} Here $[-,-]$ is the graded commutator and $|a|$ is the parity of $a$.
-The curved dg algebra obtained from the data above will be denoted by $A_W$.
+Linear algebra operations such as tensor product or homomorphism between vector spaces are all taken over $k$ unless otherwise stated. \paragraph{Curved algebras.} A curved algebra structure on a super vector space $A$ is an associative algebra structure on $A$ together with an odd linear map $d:A\rightarrow A$ and an even central element $W\in A$.

-Here is an example of a curved differential graded algebra that will be of primary interest in this paper.
+\begin{example} An example of a curved algebra that will be of primary interest in this paper.
 Let $V$ be a finite dimensional vector space over a field $k$.
-Consider the vector space $R:=\widehat{\sym(V^\chk)}$ of formal power series on $V$ expanded at the origin.
-As a super vector space $R$ is concentrated the even part.
-The associative algebra structure is the ordinary multiplication of power series.
-The differential is trivial and the curvature element can be chosen to be any element $W\in R$.
-One easily checks that this data defines a curved algebra $R_W$.
+Consider the commutative algebra $R:=\widehat{\sym(V^\chk)}$ together with a choice of an element $W$ in it.
+Since $R$ is commutative any element in it is automatically central. \end{example}

-\paragraph \textbf{Matrix factorizations.} We begin by recalling the definition of the category $\Tw(R_W)$ of twisted complexes over this curved algebra $R_W$.
-The objects of this category are pairs $(E,Q)$ where $E$ is a $\Z/2\Z$-graded free $R$-module and $Q$ is an odd $R$-linear map such that $Q^2=W\id$.
-The morphism space between two objects $(E,Q)$ and $(F,P)$ consists of all $R$-linear maps from $E$ to $F$.
+\paragraph{Twisted complexes over $A_W$: matrix factorizations.} We can define the category $\Tw(A_W)$ of twisted complexes over a curved algebra $A_W$.
+The objects of this category are pairs $(E,Q)$ where $E$ is a $\Z/2\Z$-graded free $A$-module and $Q$ is an odd $A$-linear map such that $Q^2=W\id$.
+The morphism space between two objects $(E,Q)$ and $(F,P)$ consists of all $A$-linear maps from $E$ to $F$.
 As such, the $\Hom$ space inherits a differential defined by $D(\phi)=P\circ \phi -(-1)^{|\phi|} \phi \circ Q$.
-One easily checks that $D$ squares to zero as $W\id$ is in the center of any matrix algebra.
+One easily checks that $D$ squares to zero as $W\id$ is in the center of matrix algebras.